-It’s taken me a while but I have finally finished my Santorini Restaurant Guide.
-I really needed another month on the island to experience most restaurants but this guide is a great start to all that Santorini has to offer, particularly Oia.
+It’s taken us a while but we have finally finished this guide to some of the best restaurants in Santorini.
+We really needed another month on the island to experience *all* restaurants but this guide is a great start to all that Santorini has to offer, particularly Oia.

 What we learned in Santorini: